aureus-group/DOCOclient/README.md

 At this point in time, there is no installer available.
 This will changes in the future.
 For the time being, if you want to use DOCOclient, you will need to either run the source code or run one of the pre-compiled binaries.

 ## Running source code
 The software is written in Python.
 In order to run DOCOclient directly from the source, you will need to download the source code.
-The minimum requirements are:
+The minimum requirements (in addition to those listed above) are:

 * Python 3.5.2
 * Python module: packaging